-• The ability to signal the Filter Codes of app-related files distributed during available time slot for each distribution window instance.
+- The ability to signal multiple distribution windows with different time slot information; - The ability to signal the labels for the content objects scheduled to be delivered in the different time slots. - The ability to signal the Filter Codes of app-related files distributed during available time slots for each distribution window instance.